warpstreamlabs/bento/website/cookbooks/discord_bot.md

       - mapping: 'root = "Sorry, my circuits are all bent from twerking and I must have malfunctioned."'
 ```

-Here we've added a switch case that clears the contents of the message, hits the Github API to obtain the latest Benthos release as a JSON object, and finally maps the tag name and the URL of the release to a useful message.
+Here we've added a switch case that clears the contents of the message, hits the Github API to obtain the latest Bento release as a JSON object, and finally maps the tag name and the URL of the release to a useful message.

 > We're hitting the Github API with the [generic `http` processor][processors.http], which can be configured to work with most HTTP based APIs.
 In fact, the Discord input and output are actually [configuration templates][templates] that use the generic HTTP components [under the hood][templates.discord].